KnutHojeberg/Project1-HTML-CSS/readme.md

 The website has an home page that you come to when you open the website.
 From the home page you got three sections with diffrent alternatives.
 First off an home button so you always can return to the start site, an "football gallery" section where you can see pictures about footballers in England.
 The last section is a form where the user can sign up for weekly email updates about footballers in England.

-The target group is men and women around the world who has a intrest in football.
+The target group is men and women around the world who preferably has an existing intrest for football.

 This website is the first of five projects that must be completed to earn a Diploma in Software Development from The Code Institute.